The odd-even effect of mosaic modulation period of quasi-periodic hopping on the Anderson localization in a one-dimensional lattice model: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the NSFC under Grants Nos.
-11874127, 12061031, 12171039, 11871007, the Joint Fund with Guangzhou Municipality under No. 202201020137, and the Starting Research Fund from Guangzhou University under Grant No. RQ 2020083.
+11874127, 12401208, 12171039, 12375014, the Natural Science Foundation of Jiangsu Province (Grants No BK20241431), Heilongjiang Provincial Natural Science Foundation of China with No. LH2019015, the Joint Fund with Guangzhou Municipality under No. 202201020137, and the Starting Research Fund from Guangzhou University under Grant No. RQ 2020083.